 This South African War memorial consists of a 15-foot marble column, surmounted by a street lamp.
 It is known as the Mafeking Lamp, named after the Siege of Mafeking during the Boer War.
-It is supported by a pedestal on a freemason base with several plaques attached including the insignias of the Australian Defence Forces.
-It is located at a roundabout at the corner of Walker and Barker Streets, Casino.
+It is supported by a pedestal on a freemason base, which has several plaques attached including the insignias of the Australian Defence Forces.
+It is located at a roundabout at the corner of Walker and Barker Streets in Casino, NSW.

 On Victoria Day, 24 May 1901 the war memorial was dedicated and handed over to the Casino Municipal Council.
 Since that date, two metal plaques have been attached to the base.
-Firstly, a plaque from the Casino Ministers Fraternal which dedicates the Mafeking Lamp and is a memorial to those Australians who served in times of war, dated 11 November 1991.
-Secondly, a plaque which commemorates the 50th year anniversary for the end of the Second World War, dedicated on 11 November 1995.
+Firstly, a plaque from the Casino Ministers Fraternal dated 11 November 1991, which dedicates the Mafeking Lamp and is a memorial to those Australians who served in times of war.
+The second plaque commemorates the 50th anniversary of the end of the Second World War, dedicated on 11 November 1995.

 Besieged 15th October 1899

 Commander, Colonel Baden-Powell.